Renat-Ibragimov-IT/CLI_RPN_Calculator/README.md

 I used lambda functions to create this calculator in order to be able to expand its functionality in the future by adding additional operators.
 In this case, minor code changes will be required.
-Also, I used separate functions for different types of validation to be able to test it and add new one if required.
+Also, I used exceptions to be able to test it and add new one if required.
 Program tested with unittest.
-Coverage: 79% (checked with nosetests).
+Coverage: 89% (checked with nosetests).